socketstream/socketstream/README.md

 ### Thanks!

-SocketStream is kindly sponsored AOL.
+SocketStream is kindly sponsored by AOL.

 ### License